HackYourFuture/JavaScript1/Week5/README.md

 #### Design patterns
 -  [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#detailnamespacing) up to and including chapter 3

-#### Git work flow
-- Check out this video of Daan to see how we use Git Workflow to hand in Homework (from now on): https://www.youtube.com/watch?v=-o0yomUVVpU&index=2&list=PLVYDhqbgYpYUGxRdtQdYVE5Q8h3bt6SIA

 _Please go through the material and come to class prepared!_